saasbook/cs370/README.md

 There you have it, you can now log in as admin and set the semester, and the app is ready for use.

-Note that currently, `config.assets.compile = true` in production.rb.
+Note that right now, `config.assets.compile = true` in production.rb.

 ## Future Possible Features